quintype/malibu/tutorial/preview.md

 export { StoryPagePreview };

 ```

+In the above example for story page preview, i have add **addEventListener()** to catch any kind of message sent by postMessage() method and take the neccessory data from event and return back to the iframe from where it's being called.

 That's it for story page preview, now you should able to see the story preview in your editor.

 ### Rendering Home Page Preview